Half of all the adults in the UK currently own a pet, but it's not always straightforward to find a pet-friendly rental home.

-8. Make plans for them
+6. Make plans for your pet's journey

 Allocate a designated ‘pet’ room in your old home during the day of the move.
-It should be secure, quiet and undisturbed (it’s a good idea to hang a sign on the door to that effect).
+It should be secure, quiet and undisturbed.
+It’s a good idea to hang a sign on the door to that effect.
 Then only move your pet at the last possible moment.